quarkfin/qf-lib-info/docs/_pages/integrations/integrations.md

 Tools for interacting with Interactive Brokers

 **Broker**

-`IBBroker`
-class implements synchronous interactions with IB API.
+`IBBroker` class implements synchronous interactions with IB API.
 Main purpose of this class is to connect to the API of IB broker and send orders.
 It provides the functionality, which allows to retrieve a.o. the currently open positions and the value of the portfolio.

 ## CSV

-`CSVDataProvider`
-Generic Data Provider that uses local csv files.
-Is very flexible and can accommodate most files.
+`CSVDataProvider` - Generic Data Provider that uses local csv files.
+It's very flexible and can accommodate most of the files.